aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 The value for FWHM corresponds to the size of the surface-based smoothing in mm and can be 5, 10, 15, 20.

-The full list of output files can be found in the [ClinicA Processed Structure (CAPS) Specification](https://docs.google.com/document/d/14mjXbqRceHK0fD0BIONniLK713zY7DbQHJEV7kxqsd8/edit).

 Analysis with cortical thickness (respectively FDG-PET data) will be saved under the `_measure-ct` keyword (respectively the `_measure-fdg` keyword).

 !!! tip